docs / cli / commands

 opentraces setup watcher status

-opentraces setup bucket
+opentraces bucket connect

 opentraces auth login